This course is aligned with ACRA’s Sustainability Reporting Body of Knowledge (SR BOK).

 Upon completion, participants will be able to:

-- Explain key sustainability, ESG, and climate-related concepts, and assess how these factors influence business strategy, financial performance and regulatory expectations.
+- Explain key sustainability, ESG, and climate-related concepts, including global, regional and Singapore developments and their implications for business, finance and regulatory expectations;

-- Apply sustainability reporting principles to prepare credible, decision-useful disclosures, including conducting materiality assessments, performing GHG accounting (Scopes 1–3), and analysing climate-related risks and opportunities.
+- Apply sustainability reporting principles to prepare credible and decision-useful disclosures, including materiality assessment, governance, strategy, risks and opportunities, metrics and targets;

 Course Module, Duration and Mode of Delivery